 Centre for Culinary Innovation

-NAIT’s newest research facility will focus on the polytechnic’s long-standing expertise in culinary arts.
-But the Centre for Culinary Innovation, slated for completion in summer 2019, will be about much more than cooking.
-The $2.55-million facility with six high-tech kitchen stations will research, develop and test new food products, formulations and ingredients to help food businesses and agriculture processors become more competitive.
+One of NAIT’s newest research facilities, the Centre for Culinary Innovation focuses on the polytechnic’s long-standing expertise in culinary arts.
+The $2.55-million facility, with six high-tech kitchen stations, researchs, develops and tests new food products, formulations and ingredients to help food businesses and agriculture processors become more competitive.